How Canadians Govern Themselves

 What is the difference between the role of the Sovereign and that of the Prime Minister?

 c.
-The Sovereign is Head of State, the Prime Minister oversees provincial policies.
+The Sovereign is the Head of State, and the Prime Minister oversees provincial policies.

 d.
-The Sovereign is the guardian of Constitutional freedoms, the Prime Minister selects the Cabinet Ministers and is responsible for operations and policy of.
+The Sovereign is the guardian of constitutional freedoms, and the Prime Minister selects Cabinet Ministers and is responsible for government operations and policies.

 What does the term "responsible government" mean?

 a.
-The ministers of the Crown must have the support of a majority of the elected representatives in order to govern.
+The ministers of the Crown must have the support of a majority of elected representatives to govern.

 b.
 Each person in each electoral district is responsible for voting.